dahas/CRM/Readme.md

 # crm

-Client and room manager for chat applications with socket.io
+Client and room manager for chat applications with nodejs and socket.io

 ## How to use